In shadow of Texas gas drilling sites, health fears escalate

 That was before natural gas production accelerated in the United States.
 Around 2005, energy companies discovered how to drill horizontally into shale formations using hydraulic fracturing techniques.
 With this technique, known as fracking, water and chemicals are shot deep underground into a well bore that travels horizontally.
 It is highly effective.
 But fracking is known to contribute to air and water pollution and to raise risks to people and the environment.

-Vincent worries that the political winds in Arlington have shifted since last year and that the council will approve Total’s new request.
+Vincent had worried that the political winds in Arlington shifted since last year, and that the council would approve Total’s new request.

 “The world was dealing with what happened with George Floyd,” she said.
 “The meeting was emotional, just listening to the speakers that were talking and then sharing their hearts and saying, ‘Well, we want to do more.
 We want to, you know, racially do better.’
 And I was encouraged.
 But you know what?
 Nothing has really changed since then.”